Reporting and Data Systems (RADS)

 RADS currently exist for Breast, Colorectal, Gynecologyc, Liver, Lung, Prostate and Thyroid cancers.

-Online Reporting and Data Systems (RADS)
+Request Online Access to Reporting and Data Systems (RADS)

 BIOPROGNOS has implemented ―for training or educational purposes― online access to algorithms for 6 out of the 7 currently existing RADS for cancer screening and detection.
 Use is free of charge and has unlimited access.